-Half a year after the General Elections in 2018 in Bosnia and Herzegovina, the executive bodies for the forthcoming four years have been formed in the Republika Srpska and six cantons, while the new composition of the Council of Ministers of B&H, the Government of the Federation of B&H and four cantons (Tuzla Canton, Herzegovina – Neretva Canton, Bosnian – Podrinje Canton and Canton 10) haven’t been formed yet.
+Half a year after the General Elections in 2018 in Bosnia and Herzegovina, the executive bodies for the forthcoming four years have been formed in the Republika Srpska and seven cantons, while the new composition of the Council of Ministers of B&H, the Government of the Federation of B&H and three cantons (Tuzla Canton, Herzegovina – Neretva Canton and Canton 10) haven’t been formed yet.

-In the cantons where governments have been formed so far, no woman has been appointed prime minister.
-Representation of women varies from 0 to 18%, with the largest number of women in ministries being Canton Sarajevo (three female ministers), two female ministers in Posavina Canton, and the rest cantons have one woman each ministry (Zenica- Doboj Canton, Una – Sana Canton, West Herzegovina Canton and Central Bosnia Canton).
+In the cantons where governments have been formed so far, one woman has been appointed prime minister (Bosnian – Podrinje Canton).
+It is also the government with the highest percentage of women – 33.33%.
+Representation of women varies from 9% to 25%, with the largest number of women in ministries being Canton Sarajevo (three female ministers), two female ministers in Posavina Canton and Bosnian – Podrinje Canton, and the rest cantons have one woman each ministry (Zenica- Doboj Canton, Una – Sana Canton, West Herzegovina Canton and Central Bosnia Canton).

 Since the none of the governments in B&H has ever reflected the equal representation of both genders, at the end of 2018, requests were sent from the Sarajevo Open Centre to the representatives of all the assemblies and parliaments, the Mandate of the Sarajevo Canton Government and the Republika Srpska Mandate, requiring their parties directly implement the Gender Equality Law in B&H in the negotiations on the appointment of the government, and ultimately that they as representatives will not confirm the appointment of the government unless it reflects the equal representation of persons of both genders, noting that a government in which no relevant number of female ministers are represented can’t be legitimate or representative.